getaroom/chef-couchbase/README.md

 ### Attribute Parameters

+* `username` - The username to use to authenticate with Couchbase
+* `password` - The password to use to authenticate with Couchbase
 * `id` - The id of the Couchbase node, typically "self"
 * `database_path` - The directory the Couchbase node should persist data to